kchr/phim/README.md

 Public Hotspot Internet Manager

-CLI application for logging in/out and gathering information about known public wifi hotspots.
+CLI application for searching and managing sessions of known public wifi hotspots.

+The main idea is to liberate the user from having to use web interfaces to get access to public wifi networks, of the types often found at airports, trains, buses and shopping malls.

 **Feature list**